Geneva Botanical Garden: Herbarium

+Library and Archives

+The botanic garden maintains a botanical library of more than 120'000 volumes, with particular strengths in plant taxonomy and floristics.
+Its heritage collections include pre-Linnaean and Linnaean works, periodicals, offprints, and reference works.

+The garden's archives preserve around 70'000 unique manuscript items documenting botanical research in Geneva and beyond, including scientific correspondence, manuscripts such as Augustin Pyramus de Candolle's Prodrome, and iconographic material.

+Seed bank

+Established in 1999, the seed bank of the Geneva Botanic Garden stores seeds of threatened Swiss flora, especially species from Geneva and the Lake Geneva region.
+The collection has preserved more than 600 species, representing over 30% of the threatened flora of Switzerland and 57% of that of the canton of Geneva.
+Seeds are dried to about 5% moisture content and stored at −20 °C for long-term conservation and use in reintroduction and reinforcement projects.
+Together with the University of Zurich, the garden operates a two-site Swiss National Seed Bank, and it also participates in wider seed-conservation networks, including the Alpine Seed Conservation and Research Network.

+Publication

 The botanical garden produces Candollea, (Organe du Conservatoire et du Jardin Botaniques de la Ville de Genève).
 An international peer-reviewed journal that publishes original scientific papers, preferably in English but also in French.
 Published since 1922, yearly since 1924.
 It is named after Augustin Pyramus de Candolle founder of the garden.

 National classification

 The entire garden, including greenhouses, libraries and collections, and two mansions "Le Chene" and "La Console", is registered as a cultural asset of national importance.

 Activities

-The institution has a special interest in the medicinal plants of Paraguay, with about 5000 known plants thanks to the legacy of the Guaraní people, preserved by the Jesuit missions and the collections of Emil Hassler.
+The institution has a special interest in the medicinal plants of Paraguay, with about 5'000 known plants thanks to the legacy of the Guaraní people, preserved by the Jesuit missions and the collections of Emil Hassler.
 The Paraguayan Ethnobotany Project was established in the mid-1990s in collaboration with the Botanical Garden and Zoo of Asunción.
 This collaborative framework has facilitated the creation of a large herbarium of Paraguayan medicinal plants and the creation of the Centro de Conservación y Educación Ambiental (Center for Conservation and Environmental Education: CCEAM), located within the Botanical Garden of Asunción.